 16. Samurai Champloo

-In fact it’s one the animes major influences, and it’s why this Samurai/historical series is so fresh and unique.
+In fact, it’s one of the anime’s major influences, and it’s why this Samurai/historical series is so fresh and unique.

 If you love Cowboy Bebop, the same creators were behind Samurai Champloo.
 And they both share similar vibes.